LeChienCour/DevOpsLab/AWSDevOpsLabs/01-cicd/codepipeline/lab-guide.md

 ## Learning Outcomes
 By completing this lab, you will:
 - Understand how to create multi-stage CI/CD pipelines with CodePipeline
-- Learn to integrate CodeCommit, CodeBuild, and S3 deployment
+- Learn to integrate S3 source, CodeBuild, and S3 deployment
 - Practice automated testing and deployment strategies
 - Implement pipeline monitoring and troubleshooting
 - Master rollback procedures and failure handling

 ## Prerequisites
 - AWS CLI installed and configured with appropriate permissions
-- Basic understanding of Git version control
 - Familiarity with AWS IAM, S3, and CloudFormation
 - Text editor for code modifications